John King (Medal of Honor)

-John King (7 February 1865 – 20 May 1938) was an Irish sailor in the United States Navy and one of only 19 in history to receive the Medal of Honor twice.
+John King (7 February 1862 – 20 May 1938) was an Irish sailor in the United States Navy and one of only 19 in history to receive the Medal of Honor twice.

+His tombstone shows DOB in 1862.

 Biography

 Born in the village of Currabee, near Ballinrobe (then in County Galway, now County Mayo), Ireland, King was allegedly involved in an incident at Cornmarket Ballinrobe, a result of which he was being sought by the R.I.C.
 (Royal Irish Constabulary).
-He walked 18 miles to Tuam Co Galway and took the train, rather than going from Ballinrobe railway station, eventually arriving in then Queenstown, now Cobh Co Cork.
+He walked 18 miles to Tuam County Galway and took the train, rather than going from Ballinrobe railway station, eventually arriving in then Queenstown, now Cobh County Cork.
 He then worked for his passage to the USA.
 King later enlisted in the Navy as a coal passer in Vermont on 20 July 1893.
 He served on board USS Massachusetts in the Caribbean during the Spanish–American War, and, in 1900, was transferred to USS Vicksburg for service during the Philippine–American War.

-King received his first Medal of Honor while in Vicksburg "for extraordinary heroism in the line of his profession at the time of the accident to the boilers...
+King received his first Medal of Honor while serving on the Vicksburg "for extraordinary heroism in the line of his profession at the time of the accident to the boilers...
 May 29, 1901."
 Eight years later, while a watertender on the USS Salem, King received a second Medal of Honor during another boiler explosion on 13 September 1909.
 Advanced to chief watertender on 1 October 1909, he continued to serve at sea until discharged in 1916.

 The beginning of World War I, however, brought Chief King back on active duty; he served in New York until 20 August 1919.

 He lived in retirement until his death on 20 May 1938.

 He is buried in the Calvary Cemetery in Hot Springs, Arkansas.